 Cherokees Ambush a Militia Army

-Several thousand South Carolina militia, with Catawba natives, under Col. Andrew Williamson tried to join up with a North Carolina force under Brig.
-Gen. Griffith Rutherford.
+South Carolina militia Col. Andrew Williamson, with 1,696 soldiers including some Catawba natives, tried to join up with a North Carolina force under Brig.
+Gen. Griffith Rutherford.[a]
 They missed each other at Nĭkwăsĭ´ (modern Franklin).
-Rutherford headed southwest a few days earlier to attack more villages.
+Rutherford headed southwest to attack more villages.
 He probably intended to use Wayah Gap, but missed the turn, so Williamson likely thinks he is following Rutherford.
-His troops camped overnight in a village called Canucca seven miles east, across from where Wayah Gap Road now meets US 64.
+His troops camped overnight in a village he calls Canucca six miles east, at modern Parker Meadows Park.[b]
 They leave early in the morning and head for the gap.

 Thursday, September 19, 1776.